borkh/mcbm-ring-reco/README.md

    ```
    python data/create_data.py --target=data/train --n_files=1000 --append=True --visualize=False
    ```
     Alternatively, the file can be run in an IPython shell and the arguments can be changed manually.
+Make sure to also populate the `data/test` and `data/val` directories with data before continuing.

 4. Now, the model can be trained by running
-    ``
+    ```
     python train.py --target_dir=data/train
     ```
     or by running the file in an IPython shell.
 If you want to run the LR Range